jamesog/yubikey-ssh/README.md

 ykman piv change-puk -p 12345678
 ```

 Make sure you save the generated password somewhere secure such as a password manager.
-The management key is needed any time you generate a keypair or import a certificate.
+The management key is needed any time you generate a keypair, import a certificate or change the number of PIN or PUK retries

 The PUK should also be kept somewhere safe.
 This is used if the PIN is entered incorrectly too many times.